bmoscon/cryptostore/README.md

-A storage engine for crypto market data.
+A storage engine for cryptocurrency market data.
 You supply the exchanges, data type (trade, book, etc), and trading pairs you're interested in and Cryptostore does the rest!

 Stores data to:
 * Parquet